-Under the proposed PRD, stormwater would be directed to a stormwater management system consisting of a series of catch basins, drainage pipes, infiltration basins, bioretention basins, stone diaphragms, continuous deflective system (CDS) units and dry wells designed to filter pollutants and control runoff from impervious surfaces.
-Specifically, four infiltration basins and bioretention basins ranging in size from 1,400 square feet to 10,000 square feet will be located within the Project Site.
+Under the proposed PRD, stormwater would be directed to a stormwater management system consisting of a series of catch basins, drainage pipes, bio-retentioninfiltration basins, continuous deflective system (CDS) units and dry wells-and water quality ponds designed to filter pollutants and control runoff from impervious surfaces.
+Specifically, six-four infiltration bio-retention-basins ranging in size from 12,000 square feet to 1,50010,000 square feet will be concentrated at three locations at the located within the Project Site.
 CDS units are proposed as pre-treatment for the infiltration basins.
-The stone diaphragms serve as pre-treatment for bioretention basins.
-In addition, per the proposed PRD Landscaping Plan, the basins and wetlands on the Project Site would be landscaped with a 20-foot buffer of native plantings (see Exhibit 2-14a and b in Chapter 2, "Description of Proposed Project").
+The bio-retention basins will discharge to three water quality ponds (3,500 sf, 5,000 sf, and 10,000 sf).
+Overflow from the water quality ponds will be conveyed overland via drainage swales to Delancey Cove.
+In addition, per the proposed PRD Landscaping Plan, the stormwater-basins and wetlands on the Project Site would be landscaped with a 20-foot buffer of native plantings (see Exhibit 2-14a and b0 in Chapter 2, "Description of Proposed Project").